 The only issue with Buffer is that you have to confirm the scheduled upload on your phone.
 For example, if you have a post scheduled for January 20th at 3 PM, you will get a notification on that day at that time asking if you’d still like to post.
 Even if a post is scheduled, it won’t ultimately post until you confirm the post on your phone.

-This is why we recommend using a tool like AiGrow.
+This is why we recommend using a tool like AiSchedul.
 It offers the same scheduling options mentioned above, but unlike its competitors, it doesn’t require that you confirm scheduled uploads on your phone.

-In this sense, with AiGrow you are able to post to Instagram from your desktop without any required action on your phone.
+In this sense, with AiSchedul you are able to post to Instagram from your desktop without any required action on your phone.

-Do you know another way?
+Do you know another way to post to Insatgram from your desktop device?
 Please share in the comments below!